-REGINE SOPHIA (she/her) is a recent BFA Musical Theatre graduate with a minor in Psychology at Penn State.
-She is also the recipient of the Golumbic Scholarship Award in Performance Achievement, the Robert E. Leonard Award, the Sue Carson Esprit de Corps Award, and the Fainor Family Award for the Arts in Musical Theatre.
+REGINE SOPHIA (she/her) is a New York City-based actress and dancer.
+In 2025, she graduated from Penn State with Magna Cum Laude honors, earning a BFA in Musical Theatre and a minor in Psychology.
+She is also a recipient of the Reuben & Gladys Golumbic Scholarship Award in Performance Achievement, the Robert E. Leonard Award, the Sue Carson Esprit de Corps Award, the Fainor Family Award for the Arts in Musical Theatre, and the June H. Ford Memorial Award for Musical Theatre Dance Performance.

 Regine is also a growing bookworm, and one of her all-time favorite quotes derives from Mitch Albom’s novel, “The Magic Strings of Frankie Presto”: